hanshardmeier/VideoRatingMATLAB/README.md

 This is a small MATLAB project to help psychology students rate and evaluation videos according to specific criterias more efficiently.
 Results are store in a CSV file without headers using CSVWRITE in Matlab.

-This project was made originally for the master thesis of Manuela XXX and Julia Hardmeier in Psychology at the University of Zurich.
+This project was made originally for the master thesis of Manuela and Julia in General Psychology at the University of Zurich.

 ## Getting Started